-Overall all the monitoring sites fall well below the annual limit of 40 μ g/m3 based on the Air Quality Standards Regulations 2010.
+Overall, all the monitoring sites fall well below the annual limit of 40 μg/m3 based on the Air Quality Standards Regulations 2010.
+It is encouraging to see a decrease in concentration of nitrogen dioxide over the last monitoring period, both within proximity to the AQMA, and away from it.